eitansuez/scenarios-envoy/istio-0to60/security.md

 - The `selector` section specifies that the policy applies to the `customers` service.
 - Note how the rules have a "from: source: " section indicating who is allowed in.
 - The nomenclature for the value of the `principals` field comes from the [spiffe](https://spiffe.io/docs/latest/spiffe-about/overview/) standard.
 Note how it captures the service account name and namespace associated with the `web-frontend` service.
-This identify is associated with the x.509 certificate used by each service when making secure mtls calls to one another.
+This identify is associated with the x.509 certificate used by each service when making secure mTls calls to one another.

 Tasks: